Eatonville Care Centre: History

-COVID-19 outbreak, deaths
+COVID-19 pandemic, deaths

-During the 2020 COVID-19 outbreak in Ontario, there was an extensive outbreak at the facility.
+During the COVID-19 pandemic in Toronto, there was an extensive outbreak at the facility.
 As of 23 May 2020, there had been 40 confirmed deaths, making it the ninth-most deadly outbreak in Ontario.
 On May 27, the Province of Ontario announced that it would take over management of the facility for two weeks.
 The four other facilities listed included the Sienna-owned Altamont Care Community, which had the third-most number of deaths.

 The facility has a capacity of 247 residents, of which 142 became infected.
 As of 23 May 2020, there were 56 confirmed staff cases.
 As of 27 May 2020, Eatonville told the CBC that 129 residents and 89 staff had recovered, while 11 residents and 17 staff remained as active cases.

 Their outbreak has received extensive media coverage, being one of the earliest outbreaks in the province, after Pinecrest Nursing Home in Bobcaygeon.
 As of mid-April, the facility struggled to maintain staffing levels, despite announcements of provincial support.

 The Canadian Armed Forces was deployed to five nursing homes in the Greater Toronto Area, in late April, including Eatonville.
 Their resulting document details both broad and specific reports on neglect in the five facilities.
 The Canadian Broadcasting Corporation summed up the CAF's observations of Eatonville as "nothing short of horrid and inhumane as ill-trained, burned-out and, in some cases, neglectful staff coped with the growing care needs of elderly residents."
 Facility management is said to have investigated after the CAF witnessed "aggressive behaviour" by staff.
 Residents were not provided psychosocial supports for their separation from family.
 Staff would administer pro re nata narcotics or benzodiazepines to sedate the resident, "but when you talk to them they just say they're 'scared and feel alone like they're in jail' – no agitation or sedation required."